xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 ## The problem being solved

-The example application here, elasticity-ode.cpp uses MFEM and the ODE solvers from PETSc to solve a time-dependent nonlinear elasticity problem.
+The example application here, elasticity-snes.cpp uses MFEM and the ODE solvers from PETSc to solve a time-dependent nonlinear elasticity problem.

 ### Run 8: Quadratic convergence of Newton's method